jordantangy/jordantangy/README.md

 Passionate by new technologies, data and developing back-end based technologies. </br>
 I successfully graduated from Ariel University  with a B.Sc. in Computer Science and Mathematics.
 Here you can find all my school and real life projects ! 🚀

+<p style="font-family: 'Montserrat', sans-serif;">This is a paragraph written in Montserrat font.</p>

 <h2 align="left">Interested in ⚡</h2>
 <p align="left">